Happiness through Contentment - The Retreat Phase

 Happiness through Contentment – Retreat Phase

-I am trying to disconnect myself from the cultural rat race of humanity and to me that meant retreating from the materialistic greed and selfishness of everyday life.
+I am trying to disconnect myself from the rat race culture of humanity.
+To me that means retreating from the materialistic greed and selfishness of everyday life.
 I am no longer fascinated with this type of human existence and I no longer trust humanity.
 So the more I separate myself from people in general and their system of hate, greed, stress and anxiety, the more content I will be.
 Putting aside the complexity of everyday living, downsizing and creating my own framework that affords me maximum contentment, comfort and happiness.

 I am not an advocate of squatting and in fact I detest the very concept of capturing other people’s private property and claiming it as your own.
 But I know that if I was to squat then I would squat the right away on public/government land and be successful at it.
 It is not the fact that you are a squatter that is the problem but how you go about squatting which depends on what you are trying to achieve from the concept of free living.